sehlen-bsi/botan-docs/docs/testspec/src/13_pubkey_agree.rst

    |                        |    compare the result with the expected output value *K*                |
    +------------------------+-------------------------------------------------------------------------+

-Additional two unit tests check that DH only accept public key values 1
+Additional two unit tests check that DH only accepts public key values Y with 1 < Y < P.
-<= Y <= P-1.

 .. table::
    :class: longtable